-What should I know before I go caving?
+What should I know before I go caving the Wild Atlantic Way?

 Caving differs from traditional outdoor adventure sports because it combines elements of cave science, the spirit of exploration, knowledge of mapping, and the opportunity for unique photography.
-There are cave systems all over the world to explore, which makes it an interesting activity that I enjoy seeking out whenever traveling!
-One of my favorite parts about caving is spotting the stalactites (they hang from the ceilings) and stalagmites (they rise from the floor).
-Seeing these formations remind me of this 1980’s show I used to watch called Fraggle Rock, where these little puppets live a happy life in a cave town.
-They go about their days’ mining, exploring, and rocking sweet hard hats as they mine for doozer sticks.
-Within every caving experience that I’ve been in, there’s always a brief moment where I feel like a bonafide Fraggle-ite and smile to myself.
+There are cave systems all over the world to explore, which makes it an interesting activity that everyone enjoys seeking out whenever traveling!
+The favorite parts about caving are spotting the stalactites (they hang from the ceilings) and stalagmites (they rise from the floor).

-What kind of animals might I encounter inside of a cave?
+What kind of animals might I encounter inside a cave?

 Every cave is a mini ecosystem of its own and has different inhabitants living in it.
-Some caves have only a few animals that call it home, while others may have a lot more activity.
-In the caves that I have explored, I’ve encountered the occasional spider, some bats, harmless insects, and glow worms.
+Some caves have only a few animals that call them home, while others may have a lot more activity.
+In the caves, you might encounter the occasional spider, some bats, harmless insects, and glow worms.
 Other caves may have salamanders, snails, shrimp, and crickets.
-Of course, some cave entrances might also be occupied by other shelter-seeking creatures such as raccoons, bears, and foxes.
+Of course, some cave entrances might also be occupied by other shelter-seeking creatures, such as raccoons, bears, and foxes.
 If you’re going with a caving adventure company, it’s highly unlikely that you’ll be in a dangerous situation with any of these mammals.
-If you have any concerns though, just check with your guide.

-What should I wear when I go caving?
+What should I wear when I go caving the Wild Atlantic Way?